 This course provides you with an official TABC approved Responsible Serving® of Alcohol wallet card upon successful completion of the course.
 You will also be able to print your official TABC approved card immediately upon completing the course!

 NO OTHER ONLINE TABC APPROVED COURSE PROVIDER MAKES IT THIS EASY!

 Click the add to cart button below and proceed to the checkout to get signed up.
 You will be emailed a username/password to login and begin.

-What is the minimum age to sell/serve alcohol in Ohio?
+What is the minimum age to sell/serve alcohol in Florida?

-The minimum age to sell alcohol in Ohio is 18
+The minimum age to sell and serve alcohol in Florida is 18.

-Bartending License, server training regulations for sellers and servers in Ohio
+Bartending License, Responsible Vendor Program Certificate regulations for sellers and servers in Florida

-Can bartenders in OH work as a bartender with a felony conviction? yes
+Can bartenders in FL work as a bartender with a felony conviction? no

 No. It is unlawful for any vendor licensed under the beverage law to employ as a manager or person in charge or as a bartender any person who has, in the last 5 years, been convicted of any felony in this state, any other state, or the United States.